Re-projecting an image adds or deletes pixels, creating a new image: this topic illustrates why.

 The result of re-projection is an image that has visible pixels in the appropriate locations and otherwise is padded with transparent or other distinctive color pixels, such as black pixels that fill in regions where the re-projected image does not match the rectangular shape all images must have.

-When reprojecting images, a direct sub-pixel reprojection option appears in the Method box of the Reproject Component dialog.
-It enables computation of coordinate system transformations for images to conversion accuracy even more detailed than the size of a single pixel, producing better quality reprojected images than the standard method used by default to reproject images.
+When reprojecting images, a forward, average option appears in the Method box of the Reproject Component dialog.
+It enables computation of coordinate system transformations for images to conversion accuracy even more detailed than the size of a single pixel, producing better quality reprojected images than the inverse, bilinear method used by default to reproject images.
 The better quality may be important in some use cases when a single original pixel during warping / georegistration expands to more than one pixel in the new image, or vice versa.

-The direct sub-pixel reprojection method allows specifying the number of pixel subdivisions, 1 being the default and enough for most cases.
+The forward, average reprojection method allows specifying the number of Pixel divisions, 2 being the default and enough for most cases.
 Increasing the number of subdivisions improves image quality (with diminishing returns) at the cost of additional processing time.
+The division of pixels into smaller units for more accurate reprojection is discussed in the Sub-pixel Reprojection topic.

 Unlike re-projecting images, re-projecting vector drawings does not involve additions to or deletions from the data set.
 Even though re-projecting a vector drawing changes the shapes of objects it does not add or subtract objects from the drawing nor does it add or subtract from the number of coordinate pairs used to define each object.
 The shapes of all objects in drawings are defined by the coordinates used to draw those objects.
 Re-projecting a drawing simply changes the coordinates into different numbers but it neither adds to nor subtracts from the coordinate pairs used to draw objects.